George Floyd protests in Seattle: Police retreat from the East Precinct

 Early in the afternoon on June 8, police began removing all items of value from the East Precinct on Capitol Hill, preparing for the possibility that the East Precinct may need to be abandoned, as happened on May 28 in Minneapolis.
 The streets surrounding the precinct were reopened and protesters marched up to the precinct that evening.
 After police withdrew from the East Precinct of Seattle, six blocks adjacent to it were walled off by protesters with barricades to prevent another vehicle attack.
 The six blocks around the East Precinct were declared by protesters to be the Capitol Hill Occupied Protest.

 On June 9, hundreds of protesters temporarily occupied City Hall calling for the resignation of Mayor Jenny Durkan.

+In an interview given on June 11, Mayor Durkan remarked, unfazed, that the area was "more like a block party atmosphere" than a military occupation and commented "[w]e could have the summer of love."
+In contrast, on June 12 police chief Carmen Best alleged that crimes were occurring.

 An exposé by The Seattle Times on June 12 found that Fox News had digitally altered photographs of the Capitol Hill Occupied Protest to include a man armed with an assault rifle.
 The Fox News website also used a photograph of a burning scene from the Minnesota protests to illustrate their articles on Seattle's protests.